2010 24 Hours of Le Mans: Post-race

 Pagenaud affirmed Peugeot would return to win at Le Mans in 2011 and described the team's emotions after all three of their cars retired, "Everyone in the team is in tears.
 This team is like a family and to win this race would have meant so much to us."
 Davidson was pleased with his race performance and felt he could demonstrate his ability at Le Mans after being judged on his results in the high-profile Formula One series.
 He said he and Peugeot were inspired by potential victory before his quadruple stint was over.
+Audi chairman Rupert Stadler praised Peugeot's form during the race, "Peugeot was a formidable rival who required us to give everything."
 Strakka team manager Piers Phillips praised the team, saying, "Strakka is here for the long term, and this win, as fantastic as it is, is not the peak of our ambitions.
 It's the platform from which we can move forward.
 We've proved a point, set a precedent, and raised expectations."
 Canal admitted that his team did not expect to win in LMGT1, and team owner Jack Leconte was pleased to win the category as a privateer entry after previously receiving manufacturer support.